-In March 2017, the Financial Accounting Standards Board ("FASB") issued ASU No. 2017-07, "Compensation Retirement Benefits (Topic 715): Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost," which changes certain presentation and disclosure requirements for employers that sponsor defined benefit pension and other postretirement benefit plans.
-The ASU requires the service cost component of the net benefit cost to be in the same line item as other compensation in operating income and the other components of net benefit cost to be presented outside of operating income on a retrospective basis.
-In addition, only the service cost component will be eligible for capitalization when applicable, on a prospective basis.
+In March 2017, the Financial Accounting Standards Board ("FASB") issued ASU No. 2017-07, "Compensation-Retirement Benefits (Topic 715): Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost," which changes certain presentation and disclosure requirements for employers that sponsor defined benefit pension and other postretirement benefit plans.
+The ASU requires the service cost component of the net benefit cost to be classified within the same line item as other compensation in operating income in an entity's statements of income and the other components of net benefit cost to be classified outside of operating income on a retrospective basis.
+In addition, as prescribed by the ASU, only the service cost component will be eligible for capitalization when applicable, on a prospective basis.

 The Company adopted this new guidance on April 1, 2018.
-The adoption of this ASU did not have a material effect on the Company's results of operations, cash flows, and financial position (See Note 8, "Employee Benefits," for additional details).
+The adoption of this ASU did not have a material effect on the Company's results of operations, cash flows and financial position.
+See Note 7, "Employee Benefits," for additional details.